lyc102/ifem/debug/log.md

 - P.B.
 Bochev, R.B.
 Lehoucq, On the Finite Element Solution of the Pure Neumann Problem, SIAM Rev. 47 (2005) 50–66.

-My MG solver works pretty well but the ill-condition brings an issue to the perturbated problem.
+My MG solver works pretty well but probably the ill-condition brings an issue to the perturbated problem.

 The problem is still the same.
 We didn't find a solution to $Au = b$ but a perturbated one.
 The perturbation is small in average (L2 type norm) but can be a problem for maximum problem.